 Commensurate with C.R.
 175.21, instruction should be provided for a minimum of five hours per week, preferably for one hour per day, at the elementary level and for a minimum of ten hours per week, preferably two hours per day, at the secondary level.
 During the period of time that the pupil receives instruction under the auspices of the public school district, the district may claim the pupil for State aid purposes.

 Communication between nonpublic school personnel and the tutor employed by the district is essential to ensure continuation of the pupil’s normal program.
 The nonpublic school administrator should make textbooks, other materials, and appropriate records of the pupil available to the tutor as instruction begins.
-At the conclusion of this interim service the tutor should submit to the nonpublic school a report of the pupil’s progress during the period of homebound instruction.
+At the conclusion of this interim service, the tutor should submit to the nonpublic school a report of the pupil’s progress during the period of homebound instruction.

 Questions and Answers

-Who provides homebound instruction?A teacher holding certification at the appropriate level provides the instruction.
+A teacher holding certification at the appropriate level provides the instruction.
 The district of residence is responsible for providing the teacher but it may, if appropriate, contract with another district to provide this service.

-When should homebound instruction begin?Instruction should begin as soon as possible after the parents have notified the public school district and provided a statement by the pupils physician that the pupil will be hospitalized or homebound for more than two weeks.
+Instruction should begin as soon as possible after the parents have notified the public school district and provided a statement by the pupil’s physician that the pupil will be hospitalized or homebound for more than two weeks.

 The pupil should enroll in the public school for the purpose of receiving homebound instruction and the district may count the student in its attendance report for State aid purposes.

-Where should homebound instruction take place?The site for instruction depends on the physical condition and location of the pupil.
-Every effort should be made to provide an environment conducive to learning and in which the health and safety of the pupil and tutor are assured.
+The site for instruction depends on the physical condition and location of the pupil.
+Every effort should be made to provide an environment conducive to learning and in which the health and safety of both the pupil and tutor are assured.
 Instruction may be provided in the home or hospital.
 If the student was suspended from school, instruction may be provided in the local library if appropriate space is not available in school district buildings.

-Can a public school district delay or deny homebound instruction?Homebound instruction should begin as promptly as possible.
+Homebound instruction should begin as promptly as possible.
 However, on rare occasions it may be necessary to withhold or delay the provision of homebound instruction.
 Exceptional circumstances, such as health hazards to others caused by a communicable disease, should be documented by an appropriate professional.

-How long must homebound instruction continue to be available?This service must be made available until the pupil is capable of returning to school.
+This service must be made available until the pupil is capable of returning to school.
 If a question arises about this, the public school district should consult with the pupil’s physician.

-If a pupil attends school part-time, e.g. three days a week, is the pupil entitled to homebound instruction?No. The pupil must be confined to home or hospital full-time in order to be eligible for this service.
+If a pupil attends school part-time, e.g. three days a week, is the pupil entitled to homebound instruction?